MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/udp-segmentation-offload-uso-.md

 The miniport driver affixes MAC, IP, and UDP headers to each segment that is derived from the large packet.
 The miniport driver must calculate the IP and UDP checksums for these derived packets.
 To calculate the UDP checksum for each packet that was derived from the large UDP packet, the NIC calculates the variable part of the UDP checksum (for the UDP header and UDP payload), adds this checksum to the one's complement sum for the pseudoheader that was calculated by the TCP/IP transport, then calculates the 16-bit one's complement for the checksum.
 For more information about calculating such checksums, see [RFC 768](https://tools.ietf.org/html/rfc768) and [RFC 2460](https://tools.ietf.org/html/rfc2460).

-The length of the UDP user data in the large UDP packet must be less than or equal to the value that the miniport driver assigns to the **MaxOffloadSize** value.
+The length of the UDP user data in the large UDP packet must be less than or equal to the value that the miniport driver assigns to the **MaxOffLoadSize** value.

-After a driver issues a status indication to indicate a change to the **MaxOffloadSize** value, the driver must not cause a bug check if it receives an LSO send request that uses the previous **MaxOffloadSize** value.
+After a driver issues a status indication to indicate a change to the **MaxOffLoadSize** value, the driver must not cause a bug check if it receives an LSO send request that uses the previous **MaxOffLoadSize** value.
 Instead, the driver must fail the send request.
 Drivers **must** fail any send request they can't perform, for any reason (including size, minimum segment count, IP options, etc.).
 Drivers must send a status indication as soon as possible if their capabilities change.

-An intermediate driver that independently issues status indications that report a change in the **MaxOffloadSize** value must ensure that the underlying miniport adapter that has not issued a status indication does not get any packets that are larger than the **MaxOffloadSize** value that the miniport adapter reported.
+An intermediate driver that independently issues status indications that report a change in the **MaxOffLoadSize** value must ensure that the underlying miniport adapter that has not issued a status indication does not get any packets that are larger than the **MaxOffLoadSize** value that the miniport adapter reported.

 A miniport-intermediate driver that responds to [OID_TCP_OFFLOAD_PARAMETERS](oid-tcp-offload-parameters.md) to turn off USO services must be prepared for a small window of time where USO requests could still reach the miniport driver.